Howard Bernstein: Career

-Other
+Awards and honours

-Bernstein has a number of honorary degrees, including UMIST in 2003, University of Manchester in 2004, Manchester Metropolitan University in 2005.
-Sir Howard was knighted for his services to Manchester in the 2003 New Years Honours List following the successful hosting of the 2002 Commonwealth Games in Manchester.
+Bernstein was appointed Knight Bachelor "for services to the reconstruction of Manchester and the XVII Commonwealth Games" in the 2003 New Year Honours following the successful hosting of the 2002 Commonwealth Games in Manchester.

+Bernstein held several honorary degrees, including from University of Manchester Institute of Science and Technology (UMIST), University of Manchester, and Manchester Metropolitan University.
+In 2017, he joined the University of Manchester as an honorary professor of politics.

-He was a member of the Olympic Delivery Authority, the body responsible for the delivery of venues in time for the 2012 Summer Olympics in London.
-He is president of Lancashire County Cricket Club and one of six honorary presidents of Manchester City F.C.
-Bernstein is a Vice President of the Jewish Leadership Council.
+Bernstein was a member of the Olympic Delivery Authority, the body responsible for the delivery of venues in time for the 2012 Summer Olympics in London.
+He served as president of Lancashire County Cricket Club and one of six honorary presidents of Manchester City F.C.
+He was a vice-president of the Jewish Leadership Council.

+Personal life and death

+Bernstein's hobbies included sport, especially cricket and football.
+He died on 22 June 2024, at the age of 71.

+Bernstein lived in Prestwich until his death and was survived by his wife, Vanessa, whom he married in 2004, two children and three stepchildren.